 The ZGRO asset allocation structure is a diversification instrument consisting of 2 main groups: equity and fixed income.

 At 80%, ZGRO is riskier than your average conservative ETF portfolio.
-So it’s important for you to consider your risk tolerance and investment goals before investing in the ETFs.
+So it’s important for you to consider your risk tolerance and investment goals before investing in the ETF.

-If you have short term goals like house or car down payment, vacation savings and so on, ZGRO is definitely not where you want to keep your funds.
-But if you won’t be needing the funds for some years and are comfortable with some volatility every now and then , then VGRO may be right for you.
+If you have short-term goals like a house or car down payment, vacation savings and so on, ZGRO is definitely not where you want to keep your funds.
+But if you won’t be needing the funds for some years and are comfortable with some volatility every now and then, then VGRO may be right for you.

 ZGRO Geographic Allocation

 ZGRO is diversified worldwide.
-With a single buy, you get access to companies in Canada, United States, UKI, japan and many other developed and emerging market economies.
+With a single buy, you get access to companies in Canada, the United States, UKI, japan and many other developed and emerging market economies.

-Here are the geographical allocation of ZGRO at the time of writing this post:
+Here are the geographical allocations of ZGRO at the time of January 31, 2023:

 One thing that investors often overlook is the historical performance of an investment asset.
 While it isn’t the be-all and end-all, considering that past performance is not an indicator of the future, reviewing an ETF’s performance can give you a better sense of what to expect from your investment.

-Unfortunately, ZGRO is relatively young so we have few years data to work with.
+Unfortunately, ZGRO is relatively young so we have a few years of data to work with.
 Nevertheless, ZGRO has had a successful start to its existence as an ETF and compares favourably to similar all-in-one ETFs from other ETF issuers.

-That said, the annualized ZGRO performance for the past three years as at July 2022 are as follows:
+That said, the annualized ZGRO performance for the past three years as of February 28, 2023, are as follows: